Disney World Hidden Problems — Issues Nobody Expects

 Mickey’s Not So Scary Halloween Party Exclusive Shirts (Image: Dustin Fuhs)

-Still trying to figure out how they had sold out of everything except size small t-shirts at the Mickey’s Not So Scary Halloween Party.
+My Not-So-Magical Moment: Still trying to figure out how they sold out of everything except size small t-shirts at Mickey’s Not So Scary Halloween Party.
+It’s like they expected an invasion of miniature goblins!

 6. Food Carts Not Open